dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ## Modern CPU Design

 To see how all the concepts we talked about in this chapter are used in practice, let's take a look at the implementation of Intel’s 12th generation core, Goldencove, which became available in 2021.
 This core is used as P-core inside Alderlake and Sapphire Rapids platforms.
-The figure @fig:Goldencove_diag shows the block diagram of the Goldencove core.
+Figure @fig:Goldencove_diag shows the block diagram of the Goldencove core.
 Notice, that this section only describes a single core, not the entire processor.
 So, we will skip discussion about frequencies, core counts, L3 caches, core interconnects, memory latency and bandwidth, and other things.

 ![Block diagram of a CPU Core in the Intel GoldenCove Microarchitecture. *© Image from [@IntelOptimizationManual].*](../../img/uarch/goldencove_block_diagram.png){#fig:Goldencove_diag width=100%}